The Best American Made Folding Knives

 A good knife is an essential outdoors tool.
 What’s the best pocket knife right now?
 Well, that depends on your performance needs, budget, and personal preference.
 That’s why I made this guide: to help you find the best folding knife made in the USA to suit your needs.

-Tons of misinformation abounds on the internet concerning blade steels.
-If you want to cut through marketing BS and the subjective bias of forums, then the ONLY resource I trust to learn about steels which is supported by data is KnifeSteelNerds.com, which is run by a PhD steel metallurgist and fellow knife nut from Pittsburgh, Larrin Thomas.
+Misinformation is prevalent on the internet concerning blade steels.
+If you want to cut through marketing BS and the subjective bias of forums, then the ONLY resource I trust to learn about steels that is supported by data (not anecdote) is KnifeSteelNerds.com, which is run by a PhD steel metallurgist and fellow knife nut from Pittsburgh, Larrin Thomas.
 Don’t allow anyone to persuade you that this or that blade steel sucks, all steels are a compromise between edge retention, toughness, and rust resistance… unless it’s the common cheap imported knife with a poor heat treatment, those really do suck.
-Rather than collect a bunch of cheap knives, I prefer to save my money for the best American made knife I can afford, one that I will truly be proud to own and use for decades.
+Rather than collect a bunch of cheap knives, I prefer to save my money for the best American-made knife I can afford, one that I will truly be proud to own and use for decades.

 Why Trust Me?